-If you have added timeline data on your branches, you can also choose how this data should be represented.
+You can also specify how this data should be represented.

-- Select the branch whose data you want to format by clicking it. - > Click the block of branch data displayed below the branch. - Click the Format tab that appears at the right of the ribbon.
+- > Select the branch whose data you want to format by clicking it. - > Click the block of branch data displayed below the branch. - > Click the Format tab that appears at the right of the ribbon.